prodmodel/prodmodel/README.md

 ## Why

- * Performance: no need to rerun things, everything is cached.
+ * Performance.
+No need to rerun things, everything is cached.
 It also makes it super easy to switch and compare between multiple versions.
  * Easy debugging.
 Ever lost track of which piece of code or data was used for some part of the pipeline?
 Prodmodel tracks and version controls all dependencies for you.
- * Deploy easily to production.
+ * Deploy to production.
 Models are more than just a file.
 Prodmodel makes sure that the correct version of models, label encoders, feature transformation code and data files are all packaged together.

 ## Concepts